-The small amount of liquid used to steam seafood can be stock, coconut milk, water or wine (my preference).
+The small amount of liquid used to steam seafood can be stock, coconut milk, water, or wine (my preference).
 Adding aromatics gently accents both broth and seafood.
-The aromatics can be selected based on what is in the pantry, herbs and spices that strike a seasonal chord, or to fit a cultural cuisine.
+The aromatics can be selected based on what is in the pantry, herbs, and spices that strike a seasonal chord or fit a cultural cuisine.

 Steaming fish is a quick, practical method for getting more seafood on your family’s table more often.
 Please take the pledge to eat #Seafood2xWk at seafoodnutrition.org.

 Steamed Mahi Mahi with Orange, Star Anise and with Butternut Squash Sauce

 1 orange, thinly sliced